About SEN at our school:

 Curriculum

-• The school follows the National Curriculum based on a mainstream model which is differentiated to an appropriate level to meet the needs of the pupils.
-The curriculum meets the statutory requirements for the National Curriculum from Primary Year 1 upwards.
+- The school follows the National Curriculum based on a mainstream model which is differentiated to an appropriate level to meet the needs of the pupils.
+The curriculum meets the statutory requirements for the National Curriculum from a range of starting points.

-• Most students will have access to English, Maths, Science, ICT, Learning for Life (PSHCE), Humanities, Art, D&T Resistant Materials and D&T Food technology, RE, PE, Work Related Learning and a Social Communication Programme delivered in therapy group.
-We offer Entry Level to Level 2 qualifications on a whole class basis in English and Maths as well as in some foundation subjects such as PE, Science and Humanities.
+- Most students will have access to English, Maths, Science, ICT, Learning for Life (PSHCE), Humanities, Art, D&T Resistant Materials and D&T Food technology, RE, PE, Work Related Learning and a Social Communication Programme delivered in therapy group.
+We offer a range of qualifications from Entry Level to Level 2 qualifications on a whole class basis in English and Maths as well as in some foundation subjects such as PE, Science.
+We are reflective of needs and susbeauently this offer is realtive to students needs and cohorts

 Small group teaching